Quick Answer

 DIY path.
 Read the Pilot Blueprint (free PDF) to scope your own pilot before talking to any vendor.

 Vet us first.
 The $497 Vendor Vetting Audit is a founder-led 90-minute session that audits CFG (or any medical VA vendor) against the procurement framework.
-Refund if fewer than three findings surface.

 For vertical-page depth proof, see plumbing answering service under the same vertical-landing program.